Atle Gulbrandsen: Racing career

-Gulbrandsen started with karting in Norway in 1992, and drove some other junior series before he did the Skip Barber Southern Series in the USA in 2003/2004.
+Gulbrandsen started with karting in Norway in 1992, and drove some other junior series before he did the Skip Barber Southern Series in the USA in 2003/2004, finishing fourth.

 Since 2005 he has participated in the German VLN Endurance Series at the Nürburgring Nordschleife, with several victories for the Norwegian Audi Dealer Team.
+In 2022 and 2023 Gulbrandsen and his team won the TCR-class in the championship.

-In 2007 he also became the Norwegian Seven Racing Champion.
+In 2007 he also became the Norwegian Seven Racing Champion, and in 2021 he did a race in the Norwegian GT Championship with a Lamborghini GT3.

 Television career

 In 1997 Atle Gulbrandsen became the world's youngest Formula 1 commentator at 17, when he did the announcing for Canal+ Norway.
-He has since commentated Formula 1 for NRK, TV2, TV3 and Viasat Motor, and been a host for several TV shows about Formula 1, WRC and other motor sports.
+He has since commentated Formula 1 for NRK, TV2, TV3, Viasat Motor and Viaplay, and been a host for several TV shows about Formula 1, WRC and other motor sports.

-He has also been a long time car tester and motoring journalist for several media like Vi Menn, Auto Motor & Sport and Broom.
-In 2010 he wrote the book "Grand Prix - Historien om Formel 1" together with Morten Malmø.
-In 2011 he had the voice of "Darrell Cartrip" in the Norwegian version of the Pixar movie Cars 2.
+He has also worked as a motoring journalist, consultant and sporting director for the Norwegian ASN.
+In 2010 he wrote the book "Grand Prix" together with Morten Malmø, and in 2022 the book "Formel 1" together with Thomas Karlsen.
+He is the Norwegian voice of "Darrell Cartrip" in the Norwegian version of the Pixar movie Cars.

-Atle Gulbrandsen also works as a PR-advisor.
+Gulbrandsen has tested a Formula E-car, an electric rallycross Supercar and a Porsche Mission R, and holds talks about how new technology developed in motorsports can cut the emissions from the transport sector.